letsencrypt/website/content/en/upcoming-features.md

 show_lastmod: 1
 ---

-For announcements of upcoming changes, please see the [API Announcements](https://community.letsencrypt.org/c/api-announcements/18) category on the Let's Encrypt community forum.
+For announcements of upcoming changes, please [subscribe to the Technical Updates mailing list](https://letsencrypt.org/opt-in/) or see the [API Announcements category](https://community.letsencrypt.org/c/api-announcements/18) on the Let's Encrypt community forum.

 # Upcoming Features